If you’re looking for a scenic road to cruise on, Wales is the answer.

 Starting on the Welsh side of the border near Chester, you’ll make your way West over to Anglesey, taking in three ginormous Welsh castles towards the end of your drive: Beaumaris, Caernarfon and Conwy Castle.

-Not only that, you’ll also get to see lighthouses, beaches, some more castles (there are a lot of castles in Wales in case you hadn’t noticed by now), a mountain zoo and you can make a couple of detours into Snowdonia towards Mt Snowdon if you like too.
+You’ll also get to see lighthouses, beaches, some more castles (there’s a lot of castles in Wales in case you hadn’t noticed by now), a mountain zoo and you can make a couple of detours into Snowdonia towards Mt Snowdon if you like too.

 Location: North Wales.